Busted (band): Legacy

-During the height of their popularity, Busted were often complimented for bringing in a wave of British pop rock.
-They were cited as bringing in '"something fresh and new" to the scene' of pop.
+At the height of their popularity, Busted were often complimented for bringing in a wave of British pop rock.
+They were referenced as bringing '"something fresh and new" to the scene' of pop.
 They 'broke with that trend of the all-singing, all-dancing boy group that was around', instead pioneering a revival in interest of the guitar.
-Kerrang cited Busted as a positive influence on kids getting into rock.
+Kerrang! cited Busted as a positive influence on kids getting into rock.
 Simpson also spoke in 2019 about being told of an increase in guitar sales during Busted's heyday.
-Willis also mentioned that many upcoming indie bands and fans had spoken to him, stating that: 'I meet them and they’ll say, ‘The first song I learned to play was What I Go to School For, and, ‘the first time I picked up a guitar was playing Busted tab’.
+Willis also mentioned that many upcoming indie bands and fans had spoken to him, stating that: "I meet them and they’ll say, ‘The first song I learned to play was What I Go to School For, and, ‘the first time I picked up a guitar was playing Busted tab’.

 That was amazing to me because I did that with Oasis chord books.
 It was so cool to hear people did that with our band."
 Their first two albums went Multi-Platinum and they achieved four number ones in the UK Charts.
 In 2004, Busted won Best British Breakthrough BRIT Award.
 The band's reunion tour in 2016 required extra dates after selling out within an hour.

 Busted have been cited as influences for The Vamps and 5 Seconds of Summer.
 They have also been cited as one of the reasons musician Emma Blackery 'picked up a guitar'.
 Blackery went on to tour with the band during the Pigs Can Fly Tour in 2016.
 Pop rock band Natives have been vocally thankful to Busted, and particularly Matt Willis for 'fighting their corner'.

 Busted have been called instrumental in the formation of British pop rock band McFly.
 After the record label declined Tom Fletcher's participation in the band, he was offered a space on the song writing team for the first two albums.
 Fletcher credits James Bourne as teaching him the structure of a pop hit.
-After Busted's split, Mcfly was often coined as Busted's successor.
-Year 3000 and What I Go to School For were also covered by the pop band Jonas Brothers.
-Their cover of Year 3000 was a lead single from their first album and a commercial success.
+After Busted's split, McFly were often referred to as Busted's successor.
+"Year 3000" and "What I Go to School For" were also covered by the pop band Jonas Brothers.
+Their cover of "Year 3000" was a lead single from their first album and a commercial success.

-Busted were mentioned directly by singer-songwriter Lewis Capaldi as being an influence to his own artistry.
+Busted were mentioned directly by singer-songwriter Lewis Capaldi as being an influence to his artistry.